graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 }
 ```

 Any updated widgets that start with the phrase "Big" will then be sent to the requestor as they are changed on the server.
+Any other changed widgets will be skipped/dropped and no data will be sent to the client.

 ### Publish a Subscription Event

 In order for the subscription server to send data to any subscribers it has to be notified when something changes.
 It does this via named Subscription Events.
-These are internal, unique keys that identify when something happened, usually via a mutation.
-Once the mutation publishes an event, the subscription server will inspect the published data and, assuming the data type matches the expected data for the subscription, it will execute the subscription method for any connected subscribers and deliver the results as necessary.
+These are internal, schema-unique keys that identify when something happened, usually via a mutation.
+Once the mutation publishes an event, the subscription server will execute the subscription method for any subscribers, using the supplied data, and deliver the results to the client.

 ```C#
 public class MutationController : GraphController